Recovering: a newsletter from Holly Whitaker

 One time donation

 If you really love this publication, consider becoming a Founding member.
-Founding members receive a signed copy of Quit Like a Woman and a signed copy of my forthcoming book (2025)
+Founding members receive two signed copies of Quit Like a Woman and a signed copy of my forthcoming print book (2025)

 Thank you for being here at all, and for reading my silly little email.